parutechie/e_commerce_flutter_app/README.md

 # E-Commerce-Fluuter-Application

-Try this Application in your device : https://drive.google.com/file/d/17f00_DidozHBR7F58MmQptwYy-qi6Mn3/view?usp=sharing
+Try this Application in your device (.apk file): https://drive.google.com/file/d/17f00_DidozHBR7F58MmQptwYy-qi6Mn3/view?usp=sharing

 Follow these steps to set up and run the application on your local machine.